Safezone-Cartons/oreilly-katas-2024/README.md

 # Architectural Kata Spring 2024 - Safezone Cartons

-Welcome to our entry to the O'Reilly Spring 2024 Architectural Kata.
+Welcome to our entry to the O'Reilly Winter 2024 Architectural Kata.
 The aim of this documentation repository is to communicate our design for the problem described, for a stakeholder and development team audience.

 ## Members